 Where can exhibitors park?

-Parking decks P4 (in Hall 4) and P12 (near Hall 10) can only be used by exhibitors (with a season ticket) and are open from Wednesday to Saturday from 8 a.m. to 9 p.m., from the last day of the fair, Sunday, October 14, through to Monday, October 15.
-Please note that on the last day of the fair, Sunday 14 October 2018, between 2 p.m. and approx. 7 p.m. the exhibition grounds will be closed to all vehicles (including users of car parks P4, P12 etc.) and access to the grounds will not be possible.
+Parking deck P4 (in Hall 4) can be used by exhibitors (with a season ticket) and is open from Wednesday to Saturday from 8 a.m. to 9 p.m., from the last day of the fair, Sunday, October 18, through to Monday, October 19.
+Please note that on the last day of the fair, Sunday 18 October 2020, between 2 p.m. and approx. 7 p.m. the exhibition grounds will be closed to all vehicles (including users of car park P4) and access to the grounds will not be possible.
 The public car parks Messeturm and Maritim Hotel outside the exhibition grounds are open all day.
-Parking spaces behind the halls are reserved for exhibitors with reduced mobility (on request from Messe Frankfurt Venue GmbH, information hotline for people with disabilities: +49 (0) 69 7575-6999, firstname.lastname@example.org); visitors with reduced mobility and a pass (exceptionally limited mobility) can enter at all open gates and are allocated a parking space by the staff there.
+Parking spaces behind the halls are reserved for exhibitors with reduced mobility (on request from Messe Frankfurt Venue GmbH, information hotline for people with disabilities: +49 (0) 69 7575-6999, email@example.com); visitors with reduced mobility and a pass (exceptionally limited mobility) can enter at all open gates and are allocated a parking space by the staff there.

 Is it allowed to sell books at the fair?

 At Frankfurter Buchmesse, sales are generally only permitted to booksellers.
-At events in the forums, in the pavilion reading tent and on Sunday, 14 October 2018, books may also be sold to the general public, subject to fixed prices.
-At the Frankfurt Antiquarian Book Fair, second-hand, non-price books can be sold on all five days of the fair.
+Exhibitors can sell books and publishing products at the suggested retail prices to the general public at events and during the last two days of the fair (Saturday and Sunday).
 Buyers must receive a receipt, card, etc. to prove to security that the books have been purchased.

 How can I promote my events?